Nothing ruins the thrill of sightseeing more than dragging around heavy

 5) Storing luggage at an Airbnb can be tricky

-While some Airbnb hosts are flexible, it may not be possible to store your luggage if someone has booked the place before or after you.
-This can be an inconvenience not just for the host but also for the other guests.
+While some Airbnb hosts are flexible if someone has booked the place before or after you, storing your luggage at your Airbnb rental may not be possible.
+It’s not only an inconvenience for the host but also for the other guests.

-6) Store your luggage in the trunk of your car
+6) Store your luggage in the trunk of your car luggage stored in the trunk of a car

-The great thing about storing your luggage in your car is that you don’t have to worry about dropping your bags off or picking them up from a separate storage location.
-Instead, your bags are always with you, which means you can keep them close and accessible at all times.
+The great thing about storing luggage in your car between check-in and check-out times is that you don’t have to worry about dropping your bags off or picking them up from a separate storage location.
+Your bags are always with you, which means you can keep them close and accessible at all times.

 7) Store your luggage at the airport

-Storing your luggage at the airport can be a great option if you have a long layover and want to explore the city during your downtime.
 Even if you’re not leaving the airport, storing your bags at the airport can help you move around more freely without having to worry about carrying your bags everywhere you go.

 Unfortunately, not all airports offer luggage storage, especially smaller airports.
 In the United States, most airport storage lockers and services were removed after the 9/11 attacks and were never replaced.

 Before you head to the airport, it’s a good idea to contact the airport to find out if they offer storage services or lockers.
 If they do, be sure to have your photo ID ready, as you may be required to show it when dropping off or picking up your bags.
-You should also check the opening and closing hours of the storage area to avoid any potential issues.

 To keep your belongings safe, it’s a good idea to put locks on your bags before storing them at the airport.
 This will give you peace of mind and ensure that your belongings are secure while you’re away.

-- Have your photo ID ready; you may be required to show it when dropping off and picking up your stored bags.
+2. Have your photo ID ready; you may be required to show it when dropping off and picking up your stored bags.

 8) Check in your bags early at the airport

-At some airlines and airports, you can drop your bags off hours in advance, which is ideal if you’re staying near the airport and want to get in a little extra sightseeing.
+At some airlines and airports, you can drop your bags off hours in advance, which is ideal if you’re staying near the airport and want to get in a little extra sightseeing

 North America